xebialabs-community/xld-cloud-foundry-plugin/README.md

 # Installation #

 Place the plugin JAR file into your `SERVER_HOME/plugins` directory.
-Make sure you have additional runtime libiraries mentioned in the requirements section also installed in the same directory.
+Make sure you have additional runtime libiraries mentioned in the requirements section also installed in the correct directory.

 Extract `cloudfoundry/discoveryapp/index.php` from the JAR and copy it to `SERVER_HOME/ext/cloudfoundry/discoveryapp/index.php`

+# Usage #

+1. Go to `Repository - Infrastructure`, create a new `cf.Organization` and discover the spaces and domains.
+2. Create an environment under `Repository - Environments`
+3. Create an application with `cf.ServiceSpec` and `cf.War` as deployables.
+4. Start deploying